blandflakes/advent-2020/notes.md

 1 is an inner loop.

 This is kinda gross, and I had to fumble forever to get any kind of insight.

+# Day 14

+## Part 1

+Well, Scala's bitwise stuff is kinda anemic (so is Java's).
+I don't know how much work I want to do to be able to work in some kind of "native binary type", though that kind be a fun exercise.
+I could also isolate the binary work to the mask.
+Read it in, create an OR mask (this will apply the 1 override) and an AND mask (applying the 0 override).
+Those can live as whatever kind of number as long as I can use `&` and `^`.

+Need to parse batches, first.

+I found that to be a massive pain.
+Oh well, now I'm here, let's see if I can get this star without sobbing about binary representations.

+The double mask approach basically wrote itself.

+## Part 2

+At first blush, maybe I'm not going to get away with that.
+I'm going to have to get the memory address into a binary string, and then back out... several times.
+This shouldn't be _too_ awful...

+Ok it was kind of annoying, but we got there.